slips, trips, falls incident report

 Observe and record

-• Commit to cleaning at a given time each day (preferably after you close up shop for the day).
+• Commit to cleaning at a given time each day (preferably after you close shop for the day).

 When accidents happen, the right report can help save the day